Emergent Meaning and Narrative in the Digital Space

 This is not so in games: what occurs in a game is the result of a player’s actions as much (or sometimes more than) the work of game’s programmers, directors, artists, or anybody else involved in the project.
 The character, or “avatar,” often serves only as a vehicle for the player, not as an entity independent from the player’s influence.
 This influence can be as narrow as propelling the protagonist of the story forward from plot beat to plot beat in a generally on-rails experience or as wide as choosing which characters live or die, or what narrative threads are pursued from a massive tapestry of possible choices.
 This is quite a scaling-up of choices from what audiences encountered in 1934 when they viewed Ayn Rand’s Night of January 16th, a play with a game-like twist at the end which allowed a jury selected from audience members to decide whether a woman on trial was guilty or innocent, with two different ending sequences depending on how the jury voted.
 What was once seen as a gimmick is now the primary distinguishing characteristic of a major form of media.
 The open-ended nature of many game narratives allows for a new sort of narrative, emergent narrative, to manifest.

 Regardless of whether their medium is physical or digital, games may be divided into two varieties.
-The first is emergence games, contain “the primordial game structure, where a game is specified as a small number of rules that combine and yield large numbers of game variations, which the players then design strategies for dealing with.”
+The first is emergence games, which contain “the primordial game structure, where a game is specified as a small number of rules that combine and yield large numbers of game variations, which the players then design strategies for dealing with.”
 Chess, poker, backgammon – all of these games fit into this category.
 The second, progression games, are games in which “the player has to perform a predefined set of actions in order to complete the game.”
 This category is more recent, and many video or otherwise electronic games can be categorized as such.
 These categories are not particularly ground-breaking ways to think about game structure – it is only when narrative considerations are introduced that questions begin to arise.
 Due to their strong linearity and aesthetic ties to older mediums, progression video games are the easiest method for delivering narrative – there is a straightforward series of events that the player must carry out in a specified order as determined during the game’s creation and development process.
 These games are very developer-oriented (or author-oriented one might claim).
 The player exists within a predefined narrative in a predefined world with predefined characters, and the player’s ability to interact and influence these elements is strictly limited by the narrative that the developer wishes to present.
 Traditional methods of analysis can be easily tweaked and function fairly well when it comes to progression games.
 This is not the case, however, with emergence games.

 Emergence games need not have a narrative at all; there is no narrative inherent in a game of go fish, save perhaps the narrative that is created and later related when a player describes his or her play experience – for example, “Sarah and I were playing Go Fish, and she guessed my cards correctly six times in a row!
 I suspect that she may have been cheating.”
 These sorts of narratives are interesting, but they are not inherent to the game itself, arising only as a result of the play experience.
 Looking specifically at video games, there are many emergence games that include pre-authored narratives.
 Emergence games differ from progression games in that in progression games, the player may choose to interact with the presented narrative to a large degree, only tangentially, or not at all.
 The depth of presented narrative can range wildly, from rudimentary storytelling in games like Minecraft or Spelunky to deeply involved plot lines, in titles like The Elder Scrolls V: Skyrim or Left 4 Dead.
 These four games will serve, following a brief overview of the development of procedural generation in games, as my primary examples through the rest of this essay.